 My Dog JUST Ate Chocolate: What Now?

-The best advice is to call your veterinary surgereon as soon as possible.
-Once a dog has eaten chocolate (or anything else) it takes around 2-6 hours for the food to move from the stomach into the intestines.
-If your dog has eaten a toxic amount of chocolate within the previous 2 hours your vet is likely to offer to see your pet to make them vomit.
+Just like when they eat other harmful objects like chicken bones, the best advice is to call your veterinary surgeon as soon as possible.
+Once a dog has eaten chocolate (or anything else), it takes around 2-6 hours for the food to move from the stomach into the intestines.
+If your dog has eaten a toxic amount within the previous 2 hours, your vet is likely to offer to see your pet to make them vomit.

-The aim of this is simple: to ‘decontaminate’ and remove as much of the chocolate from the stomach as possible, therefore reducing the amount of theobromine absorbed into the body.
-Do NOT try making them sick at home unless directed to by your vet- most ‘home remedies’ are toxic, causing severe damage, and if they don’t work can leave your vet with no options in the clinic.
+The aim of this is simple: to ‘decontaminate’ and remove as much of the chocolate from the stomach as possible.
+This reduces the amount of theobromine absorbed into the body.
+Do NOT try making them sick at home unless directed to by your vet.
+Most ‘home remedies’ are toxic, causing severe damage, and if they don’t work can leave your vet with no options in the clinic.

-If you know what type chocolate your dog has eaten it is useful to take the packet with you or make a note of it.
-It’s handy for your vet to know the type of chocolate product that’s been eaten, whether it might contain any other toxins (such as dried fruit or nuts) and whether there might be wrappers, parts of packaging or anything else that your dog has eaten.
+If you know what type of chocolate your dog has eaten, hold on to the wrapper.
+It can be useful to take the packet with you to the vet or make a note of it.
+It’s handy for your vet to know the type of product that’s been eaten.
+It’s possible it might contain any other toxins (such as dried fruit or certain types of nuts), and whether there might be wrappers, parts of packaging, or anything else that your dog has eaten.

-Your vet will take a history from you and perform a quick examination of your dog, it’s important to mention at this stage if your dog has any previous problems or is on any medications.
-Don’t be surprised if things move quite quickly once you arrive at the vets-our vet may take your dog away from you to be sick out the back, then return to get more information from you.
+Your vet will take a history from you and perform a quick examination of your dog.
+It’s important to mention at this stage if your dog has any previous problems or is on any medications.
+Don’t be surprised if things move quite quickly once you arrive at the vet’s office.
+Your vet may take your dog away from you to be sick and then return to get more information from you.
 This is because time is of the essence.
-Your vet may also ask for you to stay with your dog whilst they are sick, especially if they are short-staffed.
+Your vet may also ask for you to stay with your dog while they are sick, especially if they are short-staffed.

-The vet will make your dog sick using an injection-this usually works within a couple of minutes and its effects don’t last that long- it’s all over in 15-45minutes.
-Once your dog has stopped being sick your vet may offer them a small amount of food to help settle their tummy but this depends on the vet and the dog.
-Not all dogs will want to eat after being sick – although in my experience approximately 95% of Labradors do!
+The vet will make your dog sick using an injection.
+I find that this usually works within a couple of minutes, and its effects don’t last that long.
+It’s all over in 15-45 minutes.
+Once your dog has stopped being sick, your vet may offer them a small amount of food to help settle their tummy.
+This depends on the vet and the dog.
+Not all dogs will want to eat after being sick.
+Although, in my experience, approximately 95% of Labradors do.

-If your dog ate the chocolate longer than 4hours ago then there’s usually little benefit to making them sick.
-However if there’s any chance that it could have been within this time and particularly if you think your dog has had a high level of theobromine (i.e. dark chocolate or a large amount of milk chocolate) then it might still be worth trying.
+If your dog ate the chocolate longer than 4 hours ago, then there’s usually very little benefit to making them sick.
+However, if there’s any chance that it could have been within this time, and particularly if you think your dog has had a high level of theobromine (i.e., dark or milk chocolates), then it might still be worth trying.

-Your vet may prescribe activated charcoal to mix into your dog’s food or give via a syringe, this is designed to bind any toxins in the gastrointestinal tract and therefore reduce the amount absorbed.
-Please note that this is NOT ‘just’ charcoal, it is a veterinary prescription liquid.
+Your vet may prescribe activated charcoal to mix into your dog’s food or give it via a syringe.
+This is designed to bind any toxins in the gastrointestinal tract and therefore reduce the amount absorbed.
+Please note that this is NOT “just” charcoal.
+It is a veterinary prescription liquid.
 Charcoal will not have the same effects, and we strongly recommend that you don’t feed it to your dog.

-It can take up to 10-hours for theobromine to be completely absorbed into the dog’s blood-stream but those first few hours are key to treatment, as once it has left the dog’s stomach we as vets are unable to help remove it.
-But it’s important to remember that even if your dog doesn’t appear to have negative side-effects straight away, they aren’t in the clear for at least 24 hours due to the length of time it takes for the theobromine to be absorbed and the symptoms to show.
+It can take up to 10 hours for theobromine to be completely absorbed into the dog’s bloodstream.
+Those first few hours are key to treatment.
+Once it has left the dog’s stomach, we, as vets, are unable to help remove it.
+But it’s important to remember that even if your dog doesn’t appear to have negative side effects straight away, they aren’t in the clear for at least 24 hours.
+This is due to the length of time it takes for the theobromine to be absorbed and the symptoms to show.

-Feed your dog a bland diet, ensure they have access to fresh water and are allowed frequent trips outside to go to the toilet.
-Monitor closely for any symptoms and if you have any concerns over the following 24-48 hours please call your vet for advice.
+Feed your dog a bland diet.
+Ensure they have access to fresh water and are allowed frequent trips outside to go to the toilet.
+Monitor closely for any symptoms.
+If you have any concerns over the following 24-48 hours, please call your vet for advice.

-If your dog is showing any symptoms such as: hyper-excitability, muscle tremors, seizures or collapse then you should contact your vet immediately as these are symptoms of toxicity and require an urgent assessment, monitoring and treatment from your vet.
+If your dog is showing any symptoms such as hyper-excitability, muscle tremors, seizures, or collapse, then you should contact your vet immediately.
+These are symptoms of toxicity and require an urgent assessment, monitoring, and treatment from your vet.

 Reducing Your Risks

-The easiest way to make sure you are never in this situation is to make sure there’s no chocolate lying around that your dogs can gain access to and scoff.
-This means nothing left on the work-tops and cupboard doors should be shut.
-Children are often the culprits- make sure they know to lock their chocolate away, especially at Easter.
-And ensure that any chocolatey-shaped parcels under the Christmas Tree are kept out of reach until the big day.
-Always plan for the worst-case scenario and assume that even dogs with good track records will eat things they shouldn’t if they can get to them!
+The easiest way to make sure you are never in this situation is to make sure there are no goodies lying around that your dogs can gain access to and scoff.
+This means nothing is left on the worktops, and cupboard doors should be shut.
+Children are often the culprits.
+Make sure they know to lock their goodies away, especially at Easter.
+And ensure that any chocolatey-shaped parcels under the Christmas tree are kept out of reach until the big day.
+I’ve even seen chocolate advent calendars get munched in the past too.
+Always plan for the worst-case scenario and assume that even dogs with good track records will eat things they shouldn’t if they can get to them.